 Micole Gauvin ’15

 Through the Summer Undergraduate Research Experience in 2014, Micole Gauvin worked with Professor Seemee Ali to analyze “The Iliad” and its connections to the past and present.
 Through the project, she was inspired to seek a fellowship in Greece.
-Micole was awarded a Fulbright English Teaching Assistantship to teach in Greece.
-“My students and I will discover how past and present Greece and America overlap through reading and writing,” she said.
-After returning from her Fulbright year, Micole plans to teach in an elementary or middle school in Wisconsin and pursue a master’s degree in education.
+“My students and I will discover how past and present Greece and America overlap through reading and writing,” she wrote in her application essay.
+After returning from her Fulbright year, Ms. Gauvin taught for several years in a middle school in Wisconsin, and since 2018, is pursuing a teaching career in Greece.

 Read more about Ms. Gauvin